francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 | 0-2-3-2 | Myrto, Andrei |

 2. Exchange your CSS selector with someone.
 Now, write the HTML markup that corresponds to the selector you received.
-3. To make sure that the selector targets the HTML element you wrote, give that selector some CSS properties/values (the `color` or `background-color` property as an example).
+3. To make sure that the selector targets the HTML element you wrote, give that selector some CSS properties/values (the `color` or `background-color` properties as examples).

 ## Exercise 2, Mapping elements (15min)